Is World Trade Organization Still Relevant?

 More recently, citing disagreements with the procedures and some of the DSB rulings, the U.S. has prevented vacancies in the seven-member Appellate Body from being filled for almost two years, which is now down to four members.
 Given that each dispute requires at least three members on the case, the possibility of any further decline in the Appellate Body’s size will paralyze DSB.
 Effectively then, while any progress with the updating of international trade rules remains stalled, the enforcement mechanism of WTO is being rendered dysfunctional at a time of renewed trade tensions.

 Canada and the E.U. recently floated proposals to make the DSB more efficient and proposed new rules on investment, competition, tech transfer, and subsidies.
 Their lists of “like-minded partners” to push for WTO reform has so far excluded the U.S. and China.
 While much commentary has focussed on these notable absences, some larger questions remain ever more salient.
-Can WTO contain the escalation of trade war?
+Can WTO contain the escalation of a trade war?
 Can reforming WTO salvage the economic benefits of trade and ensure that prosperity is shared more widely?
 Is WTO still relevant?

 Tricky Times

-The international system is clearly facing a precarious moment where the U.S. appears to revert to a protectionist mode in response to the threats to its economic and political dominance, while the world’s two largest economies appear poised for trade war.
+The international system is clearly facing a precarious moment where the U.S. appears to revert to a protectionist mode in response to the threats to its economic and political dominance, while the world’s two largest economies appear poised for a trade war.

 We are also on the precipice of global climate breakdown, irreparable destruction of living and life-support systems, refugee/migrant crisis, and increasing economic and political inequality around the world.
 But whether you are a “free-trader” or a “fair-trader,” it is important to remember that the state remains the essential player in constructing the rules around which the “market” operates.